Kimhyr/Kedit/README.md

 OOP, and funtional (never logical) programming langauges.

-I understand that I'm using C++ (an OOP language), but that doesn't mean I can't not use all it's features.
+I understand that I'm using C++ (an OOP language), but that doesn't mean I can't use all it's features.

 I like C, but I hate the way I need to name things.
-For example, `buffer_segment_write` or `write_to_buffer_segment` for procedure names (I prefer the right one), and `BUFFER_FLAG_WRITABLE` or `WRITABLE_BUFFER_FLAG` for enum names.
+For example, `buffer_segment_write` or `write_to_buffer_segment` for procedure names (I prefer the right one), and `BUFFER_FLAG_WRITABLE` or `WRITABLE_BUFFER_FLAG` for enum names (right one also).
 I fucking hate the naming.
 And you can't specify the type size of an enum.
 And there are no namespaces so library procedures are like `lib_shit_your_pants`.
 And the fact that there is not standard in naming shit.